Research Interests

 Operational involvement in the COVID-19 pandemic response and disease predictions

-- 2023 – , Dashboard of SARS-CoV-2 variant forecasts for Washington and other US states, hosted by the Seattle Flu Alliance (In collaboration with Nextstrain)
+- 2023 – , Dashboard of SARS-CoV-2 variant forecasts for Washington and other US states, hosted by the Seattle Flu Alliance (In collaboration with the Nextstrain team)

 - 2022 – , Contributor to the US Influenza Scenario Modeling Hub.
 Submitted long-term scenario projections of influenza hospitalizations during the 2022-23, 2023-24, and 2024-25 seasons.

 - 2020 – 2022, Developed the analysis, wrote the first report, and provided technical support to South Africa’s National Institute for Communicable Diseases for their COVID-19 Private Consultations Excess Respiratory Encounters Reports.
 Reports tracked excess respiratory encounters at hospitals, emergency departments, and primary care providers across different age groups and provinces.
-Bi-weekly and monthly reports were updated from September 2020 to April 2022.
+Reports were updated from September 2020 to April 2022.

 - 2019 – 2022, Contributor to the US Department of Defense COVID + ILI Forecasting Collaboration.
 Submitted weekly short-term forecasts of influenza-like illness and COVID-like illness cases on US military bases during the 2019-20, 2020-21, and 2021-22 seasons.